jax-ml/jax/docs/pallas/gpu/reference.md

 #### Only awaiting the read from SMEM

-Another option is that you can either await the copy being committed to GMEM You can choose to wait until the copy is fully written into GMEM (in a way that will be visible to following reads), or you can only await the data being read from SMEM by specifying `wait_read_only` in the wait function.
+Another option is that you can either await the copy being committed to GMEM.
+You can choose to wait until the copy is fully written into GMEM (in a way that will be visible to following reads), or you can only await the data being read from SMEM by specifying `wait_read_only` in the wait function.